700-Calorie a Day - 100calsnacks

 4. It’s a Motivational Kickstart

 Seeing the scale move downward quickly can be super motivating.
 It’s like a jumpstart for your weight loss journey, giving you the push you need to commit to healthier habits.
+Understanding the weight loss process can help set realistic expectations—check out our guide on female stages of weight loss to know what to expect at each phase of your journey.

 Sample 700-Calorie Meal Plan to Get You Started